Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 \subsection{Upper level model formulation}

 We present the upper-level problem in this subsection.
-The decision-maker of the upper-level problem is the MH platform, which determines the optimal subsidy strategy for the mobility services.
-The bilevel structure follows the Stackelberg equilibrium principle, with the MaaS platform as the leader that sets centralized pricing strategies, while travelers and operators are followers who make decisions to minimize their disutilities.
+The decision-maker of the upper-level problem is the MH platform, which determines the optimal OD-based pricing strategy for accessing the mobility service, the capacity assigned to hub locations, and the subsidy provided to incentivize operator participation.
+The bilevel structure follows the Stackelberg equilibrium principle, with the MaaS platform as the leader that sets pricing, capacity, and subsidy decisions, while travelers and operators are followers who make decisions to minimize their disutilities.
 We use revenue maximization as the upper-level objective.
 However, other equity or social welfare focuses objective can be applied for the upper level objective.
 From a revenue maximization perspective, the mobility hub design problem can be formulated as Eq.~(\ref{eq:upper_level}).

-The upper-level problem finds the optimal pricing strategy that maximizes the total revenue from the MH platform users while the service flows and capacities are determined by the lower-level problem.
-The model assumes that $\hat{p}$ reflects the existing price offered by the MOD operator, and $p_{l}$ is the subsidized price at the link level.
-Other pricing schemes can be considered as well, such as keeping the same subsidy rate for all trips arriving at a particular MH (by indexing price by MH), or having the same subsidy rate per operator $m$ by indexing price by operator instead.
+The upper-level problem finds the optimal pricing strategy, along with the hub capacity and operator subsidy, that maximize the total revenue of the MH platform, while the service flows and MOD route capacities are determined by the lower-level problem.
+The first and second terms represent the total income from passenger access and the hub operating cost.
+The third term represents the total subsidy provided to participating MOD operators.
+The model assumes that $\hat{p}, \hat{b}$, and $\hat{r}$ reflect the existing conditions that the market accepts.
+These parameters could be further segmented for specific traveler and operator groups.
+We adopt uniform, system-wide values for simplicity in Eq.~(\ref{eq:price_cap} - \ref{eq:sub_cap}).
+Eq.~(\ref{eq:cost_floor}) requires that the subsidy for each MOD operator cover the operating cost so participation in the MH-oriented platform is profitable.

-We can also change the objective to reflect maximization of passenger-miles with an explicit term for subsidies.
-Assuming there is a fixed subsidy package $R$ provided to the platform operator and the service price is fixed as $p^{'}$, then the upper-level problem would becomes a flow maximization objective that optimally allocate subsidies.
-Therefore, Eq.~(\ref{eq:upper_level}) can be rewritten as Eq.~(\ref{eq:upper_level_subsidy}).
+We can also slightly modify the objective so that subsidy also comes from outside resources (e.g., local authority).
+Assuming there is a fixed subsidy package $R$ provided to the platform operator, then by directly adding $R$ to Eq.~(\ref{eq:upper_obj}), we can effectively capture the impact of outside subsidy without modifying the constraints.

-The objective of Eq.~(\ref{eq:upper_level_subsidy}) is flow maximizaation.
-The service price travelers need to pay in the lower-level is therefore $p^{'}-r$ as shown in Eq.~(\ref{eq:lower_level_subsidy}).
-In this variant, the total amount of subsidy is fixed.
-It reflects a scenario where the policymaker seeks to evaluate trade-offs between level of subsidy and flow, particularly relevant for public MH platforms.